boots-edu/textbook/source/original/week3.md

 __Data Classes__  allow us to combine data into a grouping or  _class_  and use that grouping as a data type in our programs\.

-Let’s keep building our drawing program using constructors
+Let's keep building our drawing program using constructors

 class Color\{